 This strategic learning course provides students with a comprehensive approach to learning that integrates study techniques and self-management strategies to facilitate academic success in college.

-• Monday, June 28th – Orientation with Bridge Staff & Faculty from 11am-2pm in the Gallagher Room, Rollins Building
+• Week of June 27th – Orientation with Bridge Staff & Faculty - Day/Time TBA

 • Open Lab time